Is The New KitchenAid 200 Series KDTE204KPS Dishwasher Worth Buying? (Reviews/Ratings/Prices)

 KitchenAid KDTE204KPS - $749-949

-There are three styles with a towel bar handle (KDTE204KPS), controls on the face (the KDFE204), and panel-ready for a custom cabinet front.
+The KitchenAid 200 series dishwasher offers three different styles to choose from - one with a towel bar handle (KDTE204KPS), one with controls on the face (KDFE204), and one panel-ready for a custom cabinet front.

-Unfortunately, the paneled version due out in 2021 protrudes past the cabinet, so it does not have that seamless look of a paneled Bosch, Miele, or Beko Dishwasher.
+However, the panel-ready version set to release in 2021 protrudes past the cabinet, lacking the seamless look of its competitors like Bosch, Miele, and Beko dishwashers.

 KitchenAid 200 Series Prices

-KitchenAid like most manufacturers promotes around holidays like Black Friday, Labor Day, Presidents Day, Memorial Day, and July 4th
+Like most manufacturers, KitchenAid often promotes their products during holidays such as Black Friday, Labor Day, Presidents' Day, Memorial Day, and July 4th.

 KitchenAid 200 Series Quietness